mahros-alqabasy/KeyCrafter/README.md

 # KeyCrafter
 **Crafting secure keys tailored to your needs.**

-PassForge is a command-line password generator tool designed to create secure, customizable passwords.
+KeyCrafter is a command-line password generator tool designed to create secure, customizable passwords.
 Built with portability and ease-of-use in mind, it supports multiple options to fine-tune the output for different security needs.
-Whether you're generating simple lowercase passwords or strong, mixed-character vault keys, PassForge has you covered.
+Whether you're generating simple lowercase passwords or strong, mixed-character vault keys, KeyCrafter has you covered.

 ---